-4 Use the buttons to select Text & QR Code , and then press the button.
-5 Press the LAN button on the remote control or select Display the QR Code in the projector's Network menu to display the QR code.
-If you press the Home button, you can also display the QR code from the Home screen.
-P.25 If the projector is already receiving an image signal over the network, the QR code is not displayed even if you press the LAN button.
-Select Display the QR Code from the Network menu to display the QR code.
-To hide the QR code, press the Esc button.
-6 Start Epson iProjection on your smartphone or tablet.
-7 Tap 🚍 on the application screen.
-The menu is displayed.
-8 Tap Connect on the menu.
-The projector search screen is displayed.
-9 Tap Read QR code on the application screen.
-Your camera starts and the preview screen is displayed.
-When the projector you want to connect to is displayed in the list on the projector search screen, select the projector and tap Connect to connect.
-10 Read the projected QR code on your smartphone or tablet.
-Read the code from in front of the screen so that the QR code fits into the guide.
-If you are too far from the screen, the code may not be read.
-When a connection is established, the image from the connected device is displayed.
-Tap Photos , Documents , or Web Page on the menu, and select the file you want to project.
-Operating using a smartphone (remote control function)
+Use the buttons to select Text & QR Code, and then press the button.

+Press the Display the QR Code in the projector's Network menu to display the QR code.

+- If you press the Home button, you can also display the QR code from the Home screen. p.26 - If the projector is already receiving an image signal over the network, the QR code is not displayed even if you press the LAN button.
+Select Display the QR Code from the Network menu to display the QR code. - To hide the QR code, press the Esc button. - Start Epson iProjection on your smartphone or tablet. - Read the projected QR code using Epson iProjection. - Read the code from in front of the screen so that the QR code fits into the guide.
+If you are too far from the screen, the code may not be read. - Once connected, go to and select the Contents menu, and then select a file you want to project. - Operating using a smartphone (remote control function)